 Assistant Professor of Public Policy

-Ph.D., Political Science, Stanford
+Ph.D. in Political Science, Stanford

 Areas of Interest:Conflict, Economic Development, Political Economy

 - Conference Shares Research on Global Policy Problems (September 25, 2017)

 - Tackling the Resource Curse (September 18, 2017)

 - A UCLA Luskin Welcome (October 19, 2016)